MicrosoftDocs/learn/learn-pr/aspnetcore/microservices-resiliency-aspnet-core/includes/5-implement-polly-resiliency.md

         }
         ```

-    1. Also in the *ServiceCollectionExtensions.cs* file, replace the comment `// Add the GetCircuitBreakerPolicy method` with the following code:
+    1. Replace the comment `// Add the GetCircuitBreakerPolicy method` with the following method:

         ```csharp
         public static IAsyncPolicy<HttpResponseMessage> GetCircuitBreakerPolicy() =>